StackStorm/st2docs/docs/source/reference/sharing_code_sensors_actions.rst

 to import base_function from a file named ``common_lib.py`` inside ``/opt/stackstorm/packs/examples/lib/`` folder.
 You can call code from dependencies in pack's requirements.txt from inside the files in the ``lib`` folder as you are able to call them inside sensors and actions.
+Due to how python module loading works, files inside the lib folder cannot have the same names as standard python module names.
+Actions may fail with weird errors if you named your files same as standard python module names.

 Note that this pack ``lib`` folder is different from shell actions' ``lib`` folder which is inside ``/opt/stackstorm/packs/some_pack/actions/lib/``.
 The pack ``lib`` folder is never